stephenslab/dsc-wiki/README.md

 # dsc-wiki
-Documents / write-up for Dynamic Statistical Comparison https://stephenslab.github.io/dsc-wiki
+Wiki site & writeup for Dynamic Statistical Comparison https://stephenslab.github.io/dsc-wiki

 ## Edit web pages

 The web pages are edited using Jupyter notebook.
-The `*.ipynb` files are found under folders in `docs/src`.

 To revise the wiki, you need to have sos kernel for Jupyter installed: